SeyfBennoune/EEPROM-Programmer/README.md

   * First, Arduino Uno was used to build the first prototype for this project.
   * Arduino Uno was replaced later with Arduino Nano for the sake of minimising dimensions.
   * For GUI, Arduino IDE's serial monitor was used to communicate serially with the device.
-  * A C program is built using gtk UI elements provided.
+  * A C program is built later using gtk toolkit.
   ## 2.2 What's next?
   * Replacing arduino dev board with a microcontroller chip as a chalenge where the level of abstraction is lowered.
   * Building a GUI using Flutter framework as a learning project.